tam7t/photograbber/README.md

 # PhotoGrabber
-A cross platform desktop application to backup images from facebook.
-This repo holds an experimental build that makes use of the Graph API, provides a command line interface, and uses the wxPython GUI toolkit.
+A cross platform desktop application to backup images from Facebook.

 ## License
-Copyright (R) 2012 Ourbunny
+Copyright (C) 2013 Ourbunny

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by